ace-lab/pl-ucb-star-assessments/elements/pl-interactive-graph/README.md

 1. **Include the Element in Your Question**: Embed the custom element tag `<pl-interactive-graph>`in your question HTML file.
 2. **Define the Graph**: Specify the graph structure within the tag using your desired graph generation method.
 Use DOT language to specify your graph, to learn how to use DOT language, navigate to https://graphviz.org/. *Note:* If you would like randomized graphs, you do not need need to use the DOT language.
 3. **Set Attributes**: Customize the behavior and appearance of the graph using XML attributes.
-Attributes numbered 8-15 are used for random graphs.
+Attributes numbered viii-xv are used for random graphs.
 If you are not using a random graph, these attributes add nothing.
-Further, attributes 15 and on are part of the existing `pl-graph` element.
+Further, attributes xv and on are part of the existing `pl-graph` element.
 The element supports a variety of attributes to cater to different question types and requirements:
     1. `preserve-ordering`: String.
 If set to `"True"`, it requires the answer sequence to match exactly.
     2. `answers`: String.
 String of an array of node labels representing the correct answer.
 (Example: '["A","B","C"]')
     3. `partial-credit`: String.
 If set to `"True"`, it allows partial credit for partially correct sequences.